-Setting the scene
+Setting the Scene

 Since 1986, bus operators have decided what services to run, including the routes, timetables and fares charged.
-Local authorities can pay operators to run other additional services that wouldn't otherwise be provided.
-Currently, the Combined Authority spends EMx on the provision of such services across the region, of which x% is levied from Cambridgeshire County Council and Peterborough City Council.
-Local Highway Authorities are also responsible for providing bus priority measures, bus stop infrastructure, Park & Ride sites and the Busway.
+Local authorities can pay operators to run other additional services that would not otherwise be provided.
+Currently, the Combined Authority spends £14.4M on the provision of such services across the region, of which over 90% is funded by Cambridgeshire County Council and Peterborough City Council.
+Local Highway Authorities are responsible for providing bus priority measures, bus stop infrastructure, Park & Ride sites, and the Busway.
 The Cambridgeshire and Peterborough bus network has generally declined over the period since 1986, although areas of partnership including the Cambridgeshire Busway and Cambridge Park & Ride network have delivered improvements.